 What are the most important rules of table tennis?

 Games are played to 11 points, and must win by two points.
-This means can last for longer, but only until one player gains a two point advantage.
-This reflects a rule change made in 2000 after the Sydney games in a reduction of the length games from 21 down to 11.
-This was initiated in order to increase the speed of games and allowing spectators to watch more games during a tournament.
+This means it can last for longer, but only until one player gains a two point advantage.
+This reflects a rule change made in 2000 after the Sydney games in a reduction of the length of games from 21 down to 11.
+This was initiated in order to increase the speed of games and allow spectators to watch more games during a tournament.
 While playing recreationally rules can vary, but these rules are what the professional leagues abide by.

 In order to win the match an individual must win either the best of 3, 5 or 7 seven games.
-This number will vary on the style of tournament or competition and how many players are competing in that event.
+This number will vary depending on the style of tournament or competition and how many players are competing in that event.
 After each individual game players switch sides of the table.
 This format gives players multiple chances to play each opponent and determines a clear victor.

 A point is scored on every play regardless of who is serving.
 A point is lossed if:

 If the ball hits the opponent without touching the table prior, that is a point lost for not hitting the table.
-The ball can also be hit around the net for point as long as it still touches the opponent's side of the table, however this is highly skilled.
+The ball can also be hit around the net for a point as long as it still touches the opponent's side of the table, however this is highly skilled.

 When serving the ball, it must first bounce on the server's side and then over the net completely before bouncing again on the opponent's side of the table.
 There is no required action of serving diagonally, only bounce on the server's side prior.
-This is only with serving during play if a ball you hit lands on your side first, that it immediately a point for the other team.
+This is only with serving during play if a ball you hit lands on your side first, that is immediately a point for the other team.

 The server must with an open palm toss the ping pong ball at least 6 inches or about 16 cm in the air prior to serving.
 The open palm prevents serving the ball with a lot of spin and by tossing it the air at this height prevents servers from serving straight out of their hand and catching their opponent off guard.
 After tossing the ball in the air the server must lower their free hand out of the way to ensure the opponent can see the ball to return it.